Supporting Partners

 Peer Support at Mindspace is completely FREE and open to anyone over 16 years of age!

-If you are interested in signing up for the Peer support sessions at UHI Perth or would simply like more information about this service then please contact Alexander Weir (Alexander.weir.perth@uhi.ac.uk) or visit the Mindspace website.
+If you are interested in signing up for the peer support sessions at UHI Perth you can register you interest using the UHI PERTH Peer Support Registration Form If you have any questions about the peer support service or simply wold like more information about this service then please email: wellbeingandsupport.perth@uhi.ac.uk.

 mindspace logo